pr-kaspars/python-lessons/01_graphics/README.md

 ## Exercises

-1. Create a program that draws hosizontal line segment
+1. Create a program that draws horizontal line segment
-2. Create a program that draws simetrical plus sign
+2. Create a program that draws symmetrical plus sign
-3. Create a program that draws 5 squares using 2 `Recangle` objects
+3. Create a program that draws 5 squares using 2 `Rectangle` objects
 4. Create a program that draws right-angled triangle
 5. Create a program that draws a star
 6. Create a program that draws a face and colours it